telliott99/MyCrypto/part1/intro.rst

 This is not just annoying, it's wrong.
 Requiring users to type in their passwords each time is a strong incentive to use weak passwords.
 That's bad.

 Of course there is an alternative risk, that the user will somehow "save" his password in an internet cafe, or forget to logoff when done.
-That is to me a lesser a problem, and if it is to use, well don't turn off **autocomplete="off"**.
+That is to me a lesser a problem, but if it bothers you, well, don't turn off **autocomplete="off"**.